 This thought has plagued me and kept me up at night.
 On some level, words are just these symbols that we've collectively decided mean something.
 Perhaps Semantic Satiation is just our brain's way of waking up to the fact that the stuff we examine isn't quite as meaningful as we'd like to pretend it is.

 One of the most persistent pursuits in human history is that of truth.
 Parmenides did it.
 Socrates did it.
 Sages in every era of human development have done it.
-Countless religions claim to have found it, countless prophets claim to proclaim it.
-But something strange happens to Truth, the same way that it happens to our name on a page: the closer we get to understanding it, the farther we are from knowing what it is.
+Countless religions claim to have found it; countless prophets claim to proclaim it.
+But the same thing happens to Truth as to our name on a page: the closer we get to it, the farther we are from knowing what it is.

 In the 1800s, the Scottish philosopher James Frederick Ferrier coined the term "Epistemology," which takes its name from two Greek words: ἐπιστήμη - "Episteme," meaning "Knowledge/Understanding," and λόγος - "logos," meaning "the study of."
 So it means "the study of how we know things."

 Ferrier said that in order to say we know(K) something, we must have a true(T) belief(B) about it.
 We can write this out in an equation: